 Assistance with Acquiring a U or T Visa

 Members of the immigrant community may feel apprehensive about reporting crimes that they were the victims of or that they witnessed for fear of deportation.
 This is especially concerning when people have been the victims of domestic violence, sexual assault, or other serious felonies.
-In order to best support victims of crime and to encourage police reporting, our department participates in the U visa program.
+In order to best support victims of crime and to encourage police reporting, our department participates in the U or T visa program.
 This federally developed program was introduced in 2000 and allows immigrants to apply for a temporary visa that allows them to legally remain in the country.
 Four members of NPD are designated as certifiers as part of this program.
 When appropriate, they can assist immigrant victims of crime in the application process.
-The U visa certification must affirm the immigrant victim’s past, present, or future helpfulness in the detection, investigation, or prosecution of certain qualifying criminal activity.
-The Chief of Police of the Northampton Police Department, and her designees, may, under very strict U visa guidelines and after consultation with the District Attorney’s Office, certify as part of a U visa application an immigrant victim’s cooperation with the Northampton Police Department.
+The U or T visa certification must affirm the immigrant victim’s past, present, or future helpfulness in the detection, investigation, or prosecution of certain qualifying criminal activity.
+The Chief of Police of the Northampton Police Department, and her designees, may, under very strict U or T visa guidelines and after consultation with the District Attorney’s Office, certify as part of a U visa application an immigrant victim’s cooperation with the Northampton Police Department.
 Law enforcement officials who sign certifications do not confer any immigration status upon the victim.
 Instead, they enable the victim to meet one of the eligibility requirements in the application to U.S. Citizenship and Immigration Services of the Department of Homeland Security (DHS).
 Only DHS has the discretion to grant or deny these temporary visas.
 For more information on U or T visa certification, go to the United States Citizenship and Immigration Services U-Visa link.